rishabhsairawat/kong-oauth-token-validator/README.md

 # kong-oauth-token-validator
 Simple OAuth2 token validation plugin for Kong.
-If scope is not configured, it simply checks for response status from oauth server's token validation API otherwise it validates the scope of the token.
+If oauth token scope is not configured, it simply checks for response status from oauth server's token validation API otherwise it also validates the scope of the token.

 ---